AllThingsSmitty/tweet-style-guide/README.md

 Personal style guide for tweeting
 =================

-Editor note: this list is under continuous development.
+**Editor note:** this list is under continuous development.

 =

-This is a personal collection of styles related to how I compose tweets for Twitter.
+This is a personal collection of styles related to how I compose tweets for [_Twitter_] (http://twitter.com).
 Think of this style guide in the same manner as the [_Associated Press Stylebook_](http://en.wikipedia.org/wiki/AP_Stylebook).

 =